Easthampton, MA

 Why do you use old laptops and typewriters in your classes?

 We provide outdated but functional laptops (and occasionally typewriters) for students to write with during workshops.
-Using old machines provides a sense of novelty while also limiting distractions; you can’t browse the internet on them.
+Using old machines provides a sense of novelty while also limiting distractions.
 This practice also helps prevent e-waste and encourages students to think sustainably about technology.

 How old are the laptops?